Official-Wasim/CyptoCoinTracker/README.md

-##Check Live Website here...
+# Check Live Website here...
 https://crypto-coin-trackerr.netlify.app/

+## Features

-##Initial Setup -
+### Initial Setup -

 0. Made Root Variables and added fonts using Google fonts.
-1. Custom scroll Bar
+1. Custom scroll Bar.
 2. Custom selection.
 3. Disabling Image dragging + Folder Structure and code organisation.

-##Landing page -
+### Landing page -

 4. Header - Mui Drawer.
 5. Text Stroke Hover animation - landing page.
 6. Framer Motion - The animation for phone and entrance animation for text.

-##Dashboard page -
+### Dashboard page -

-7. Mui Tab component - for dashboard tabs (custom themed)
+7. Mui Tab component - for dashboard tabs (custom themed).
 8. Get data from Coingecko api - using axios.
 9. ToLocaleString() - adds commas to numbers and ToFixed(2) - adds 2 decimal places
 10. Converting numbers to K,M,B - custom function
 11. Search functionality - accomplished using .filter()
 12. Added a delay in the animations for our Grid and List component.
-13. Pagination Mui - slicing the data in correspondence to the page number
+13. Pagination Mui - slicing the data in correspondence to the page number.
 14. Wrote a js function to take us to the top of the page.

-##Coin page -
+### Coin page -

-15. Used router params to get the id of the bitcoin
+15. Used router params to get the id of the bitcoin.
 16. Used bitcoin id - to get the coins data, and prices for x number of days.
 17. Used react-chartjs-2 to make the graphs.
 18. Made a function to get the array of dates in x number of days.